HassiumTeam/Hassium/docs/Introduction.md

 From this point on we will be focusing less on the program design and more on the functions that are builtin to Hassium.
 One of the most important is the input() function call.
 Input reads user input from the keyboard and returns it in the form of a string.
-Take InputPrgm.hs:
+Take InputPrgm.has:
 ```
 $SUMMARY: Reads user input and returns it back$